pixl8/Preside-Documentation/docs/02.devguides/37.datamanager/customization/page.md

 event.buildAdminLink( objectName=objectName );
 ```

-To link to the default view for a record (insert ref for customizing this), use:
+To link to the default view for a record, use:

 ```luceescript
 event.buildAdminLink( objectName=objectName, recordId=recordId );